Hearing, vision and health problems

 Visits to hospital specialists and special education services are free, but there may be a wait to get seen.
 Parents can decide to use a private provider, but this will usually mean they have to pay for the service.

 It is never too late for a family to sign up with a Well Child Tamariki Ora provider.
-Parents can find the Well Child Tamariki Ora services in their area through the Find a Well Child Tamariki Ora service(external link) page.
+Parents can find Well Child Tamariki Ora services in their area here: Find a Well Child Tamariki Ora provider(external link)

 In an emergency, dial 111 immediately for an ambulance.

 It’s easy to enrol and costs nothing.
 Once a child is enrolled, visits to general practice and after-hours services are usually free until they are 13 years old.